Follow Topic Follow Contributor Share Feedback

 Observations

-In a recent Financial Times opinion piece, journalist Stephen Foley addressed the perennial debate regarding external auditors' responsibility in detecting and reporting corporate fraud.
+In a recent Financial Times opinion piece, journalist Stephen Foley addressed the debate regarding external auditors' responsibility in detecting and reporting corporate fraud.

 Despite investors' long-standing frustrations, audits have historically only caught 3-4% of fraud cases, according to the Association of Certified Fraud Examiners.
 While internal controls like whistleblower hotlines may aid in detecting malfeasance, detection becomes more challenging when management is involved.
 A survey by the Center for Audit Quality found that 57% of investors believe the current system often fails to detect illegal acts, raising concerns among regulators about auditors' effectiveness as a safeguard for investors.